 Parents / carers are responsible for ensuring that their child attends school and is punctual, in full uniform and with full equipment ready to learn.
-If a child is prevented for any reason from attending, or is late, parents are requested to notify the school as soon as possible – by phone call on the day of absence (by 8 am) and in writing if longer than 1 day.
+If a child is prevented for any reason from attending, or is late, parents are requested to notify the school as soon as possible – by phone call or by emailing firstname.lastname@example.org on the day of absence (by 8 am) and in writing if longer than 1 day.
 A student’s absence from school must be considered as unauthorised until a satisfactory explanation is forthcoming from the parent.
 Parents will be informed promptly of any concerns that may arise over a child’s attendance.

 Parents / carers should avoid, if at all possible, making medical/dental appointments for their child during school hours.
 If parents intend to take their child out of school, please ensure a Leave of Absence form is filled in and returned to school.
 Students are expected to attend school before and after any appointments during the school day.

 - If Parents/Carers have not sought permission from the Headteacher before taking their child out of school for a leave of absence in term time

 - If the Headteacher has refused the request but the absence occurs anyway

 - If the pupil has not returned to school by the agreed date with no satisfactory explanation